 Although many internal communicators focus on internal email open rates, there are other metrics they need to watch out for as well.

-A good open rate for an internal email in your organization will vary depending on your industry, your practices, your company culture, and even your geographical location.
+A good average email open rate for an organizational internal email will vary depending on your industry, practices, company culture, and even geographical location.
+Needless to say, open rate is subject to plenty of variables.

 Internal Email Open Rates Don’t Show the Full Picture

 “All open rate tells you is the percentage of recipients who received it and looked at it for at least a second.
 An email open does not tell you if your recipient actually read your message.
-That’s why open rate, even an accurate open rate, is often a misleading metric.
-If you are taking the time to write, edit and layout valuable or mission-critical content, you need to know if people are reading it”.
+That’s why open rate is often a misleading metric.
+If you are taking the time to write, edit, and layout valuable or mission-critical content, you need to know if people are reading it”.

 Since open rates aren’t enough information, internal communicators should stop searching for an end-all, be-all email open rate, and come up with their own internal benchmarks that will help them succeed.

-Perhaps the biggest determiner of employee engagement, link clicks allow you to see whether your employees are finding the content you send relevant.
+Link clicks allow you to see whether your employees are finding the content you create and send is relevant.

 Being able to see what device your employees use to read emails is a big advantage.
 For example, if you notice that almost 50% of your employees use their phones to engage with your newsletter, this means that you need to make mobile responsiveness a priority for your communications.
 This should also influence how long your emails are since mobile users expect concise copy.